-- Residential Advisors Join a large team of student leaders and develop leadership experience supporting fellow students with many aspects of student life at UniHall. - Introduction to Leadership Access invaluable training in interpersonal and professional skills that are transferable for your future career paths. - McCusker Centre for Citizenship- Pursue your field of interest or studies with a professional internship offered through the McCusker Centre for Citizenship. - UniHall Ambassadors Take an active role in representing UniHall to the wider community through the professional Ambassador program. - Employment and internship opportunities at UniHall and with key UWA agencies such as UWA Sport, The University Club of Western Australia and UWA's IQX. - Close connections with UWA Careers Centre and the Careers Employability Award as well as Work Integrated Learning.
+- Residential Advisors Join a large team of student leaders and develop leadership experience supporting fellow students with many aspects of student life at UniHall. - McCusker Centre for Citizenship- Pursue your field of interest or studies with a professional internship offered through the McCusker Centre for Citizenship. - UniHall Ambassadors Take an active role in representing UniHall to the wider community through the professional Ambassador program. - Employment and internship opportunities at UniHall and with key UWA agencies such as UWA Sport and the University Club of Western Australia. - Close connections with UWA Careers Centre and the Careers Employability Award as well as Work Integrated Learning.